Northwick Park Multi Academy Trust

-Each has a distinct role which complements the other tiers and which is designed to make the Trust as efficient and effective as possible in delivering education to the pupils of the schools.
+Each has a distinct role which complements the other tiers and ensures the Trust is as efficient and effective as possible.
+There are clear Schemes of Delegation in place, which are regularly reviewed.

 What we require of Members, Trustees/Directors and Governors

 "Governance is about overseeing the success of the school.
 It is about agreeing priorities and monitoring progress towards them.
 It is not about running or managing the school – that is the job of paid professionals.
 Governance is about providing constructive support and challenge to leaders and managers to enable them to do their job to the best of their ability.
 Strong governance is becoming all the more essential as schools and colleges become more autonomous. " - National Governors Association

 Our governing bodies have a vital strategic role.
 Both the government and Ofsted have high expectations around their ability to hold headteachers and principals to account and drive improvement.

 We have a constitution that determines the number and type of people who will make up our governing bodies.
 All governors are expected to be highly effective and contribute to the effective working of our governing bodies.

 Outstanding governance requires that these individuals know their schools well and beyond the information provided by schools’ senior leaders.
 This will require governors, by appointment or invitation and with a clear purpose or agenda, to undertake activities outside the meeting schedule including: